mono/website/docs/advanced/pinvoke/dllmap.md

 -   `name`: This is the name of the function as it appears in the metadata: it is the name of the P/Invoke method.

 -   `target`: This is the name of the function to lookup instead of the name specified in the P/Invoke method.
+As of Mono 4.8.0, this element is optional, and if not specified, it will default to the same value as `name`.
+In previous versions, you must specify the value.

 Usage
 -----